 The inflorescence is a scape (a single flower stalk that arises directly from the underground root) which is shorter than the leaf but rises from the same sheath as the leaf.
 The flower parts are a cylindrical spadix (the 'jack') that has flowers only on the lower part.
 The spadix is blunt on top and is shorter than the spathe (the 'pulpit') which rises around the spadix and is wider at the top and arches over the spadix forming the 'pulpit' shape.

 The flowers which are only on the lower part of the spadix are yellow to green, very small, without corollas or a calyx.
 Sexes are separated, either on separate plants or on the same plant.
 Male flowers have several stamens and female flowers have a single pistil.
 Female flowers are crowded tightly together.
 When both sexes are on the same spadix the female flowers are below the male flowers.
 The spathe is prominently veined, often with purple tinges.

-Fruit: The female spadix develops into a cluster of green berry-like fruit, turning a brilliant red by August.
+Fruit: The female spadix develops into a cluster of green berry-like fruitlets, turning a brilliant red by August.
 The fruit cluster is frequently the only residue of the plant seen in Autumn, the leaves having died down in late Summer.
-Each fruitlet usually contains 2 5mm seeds, sometimes only one.
+Each fruitlet usually contains two 5 mm seeds, sometimes only one.
 Seeds are round with a concave top and slightly flattened on one side.
 The surface is finely reticulated.
 Seeds take two years to germinate as they require a cold moist period, followed by a warm moist period, then another cold moist period.
 Each period at least 60 to 90 days.
 If stored, them must be kept moist.
 For more details see Eloise Butler's' notes on this plant below.

 Habitat: Jack-in-the-pulpit prefers to grow in partial sun to full shade in moist woods, accepting moisture levels from wet mesic to dry mesic.
 Dappled sun is preferred during flowering.
 The fresh plant is toxic (see notes below).
-The plant grows from a round, flattened rhizome, usually referred to as a 'corm'.
+The plant grows from a round but flattened rhizome, usually referred to as a 'corm'.
 The corms can produce offsets to start new plants and the plant will also self-seed from mature berries.